Sundin/frontman/README.md

 The contents from `/etc/letsencrypt/` will be mounted into the Docker container.

 You need to repeat this process every 90 days unless you set up a cronjob to do it for you.

+## How to contribute
+Feel free to open a pull request!
+All contributions, no matter how small, are more than welcome.
+Happy hacking!